Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Background

 \subsubsection{A-learning for Count Outcomes}

 Denote by $\xp$ the covariates in the blip model and by $\xb$ the covariates in the baseline model; in what follows, the superscript is omitted if they are identical.
-Suppose that the blip function is known: $\gamma(\xp,a;\bpsi)=a\bpsi^T \xp$, and the link function is the log link.
-Then the A-learning estimating equation \citep{robins1992estimating} for a count outcome is where $f$ is the posited baseline model (not necessarily identical to $f_0$), $\widehat\bbeta$ is a plug-in estimator, and $\widehat\pi$ is the estimated propensity score \citep{ps}.
-It can be shown that $\bU_1(\bpsi)$ is an unbiased estimating equation \citep{robins1992estimating}, provided that at least one nuisance model (propensity score model or the baseline model) is correctly specified.
+We assume that the blip function is of the form of $\gamma(\xp,a;\bpsi)=a\bpsi^T \xp$ in the sequel.
+Then the A-learning estimating equation \citep{robins1992estimating} for a count outcome, with a log link function, is where $f$ is the posited baseline model (not necessarily identical to $f_0$), $\widehat\bbeta$ is a plug-in estimator, and $\widehat\pi$ is the estimated propensity score.
+The propensity score \citep{ps} is defined as the coarsest balancing score $b(x)$ such that $b(x)=P(A=1|x)$, i.e., the probability of treatment received conditional on confounders.
+In observational studies, this quantity is unknown and needs to be estimated from the data.
+It can be shown that $\bU_1(\bpsi)$ is an unbiased estimating equation \citep{robins1992estimating}, provided that at least one nuisance model (propensity score model or baseline model) is correctly specified.
+This property is the so-called double robustness property \citep{bang2005doubly}.
+Since in observational studies, one can never be sure that either a baseline model or a propensity score model is correct, a double robustness estimator hence is highly desirable, as it provides some safeguards against model mis-specification.
+Furthermore, in settings such as our motivating example, where treatment is randomized, doubly robust methods ensure consistency since the treatment allocation model is known by design.